Cleveland-Cliffs: 19th century

 The firm's earliest predecessor was the Cleveland Iron Mining Company, founded in 1847 and chartered as a company by Michigan in 1850.
-Samuel Mather and six Ohio-based associates had learned of rich iron-ore deposits recently discovered in the highlands of the Upper Peninsula of Michigan.
+Samuel Livingston Mather and six Ohio-based associates had learned of rich iron-ore deposits recently discovered in the highlands of the Upper Peninsula of Michigan.
 Soon afterwards, the first Soo Locks opened in 1855, allowing iron ore to be shipped from Lake Superior to Lake Erie.

 Technological improvements, such as the Bessemer process, made it possible for mills in the North American Great Lakes region to produce steel on an industrial scale.
 The south shore of Lake Erie was near a supply of coal, making that region an efficient point for the construction of steel mills.

 The company's request for government intervention quashed the 1865 Upper Peninsula miners' strike.

 In the late 1800s, the company expanded via acquisitions to gain market share.
 The former Cleveland Iron Mining Co. was a survivor of this shakeout, purchasing many of its competitors.
 One key merger in 1890, with Jeptha Wade's Iron Cliffs Company led the combined firm to change its name to the Cleveland-Cliffs Iron Company.

 The company invested substantially to improve the logistics of iron-ore transport.
 In 1892, the firm built the Lake Superior and Ishpeming Railroad to carry iron ore from the mines directly to company-owned docks on Lake Superior.